WebCimes/webcimes-select/README.md

 // Then call the remove all selected options method: mySelect.removeAllOptions();
 ```
-Just note that if an option is disabled and selected by default, you cannot remove it.
+Just note that if the select or an option is disabled, you cannot remove them.

 ### Destroy
 To destroy the select, you can call the `destroy` method, like this: